anboit/ica0002-2021/01-intro/lab.md

 **(on a Control node -- same machine where your SSH keys reside)**

-Note: we will use Ansible version 2.9 for this course.
+Note: we will use Ansible version 4.4.0 (ansible-core 2.11.4) for this course.
 Teachers will have this version installed and use it to check your tasks.
-Your code is considered working only if it executes successfully on Ansible 2.9.
+Your code is considered working only if it executes successfully on Ansible 4.4.0.
 If you're using other Ansible versions -- you're on your own with them.

 Note for Windows users: Ansible does not officially support running on Windows,